FooqX/NixOS-configuration/README.md

 #### Note: this config is updated periodically when I feel like it

 Todo:
-- Add firefox extensions
+- Add&Configure firefox extensions
-- Add firefox preferences (Betterfox)
+- Add firefox preferences, using another module.
+Convert user.js to .nix
 - Configure default shell (fish)
 - Configure default font for terminal
 - Install a new terminal (foot)